 After not drinking for 9 months while pregnant, I can safely say it feels way harder than it actually is.
 The hardest part when you’re out is when people order their first drink.
 That’s when you want to partake.
 As soon as you’ve ordered a club soda or regular water, you hardly notice it.

 Now, let’s say you do plan on drinking, what’s the best way to go about it?
 A few studies have found that hangovers are worse in drinks that are higher in congeners, which are a byproduct of alcohol fermentation.
 Colourless drinks like vodka, gin and white rum have lower levels, with vodka being the lowest, whereas whiskey, cognac, tequila and especially bourbon are the highest.

 The lighter coloured alcohols also tend to be more filtered, whereas beer and wine are generally less filtered, which can be problematic for some people as they may be higher in some toxins that lead to hangovers.

 If you like to enjoy a glass of wine here and there, choose wines with a lower sugar content.
 This is usually listed on the label at the LCBO or liquor store as __g/L.

 You can also Google the wine and you’ll usually find the sugar content.
 I’d aim for under 4g/L like the one above.

 To give your liver some support to process the alcohol and reduce your hangover, you can also try the following:

-If you’d like to learn more about how to cut back on sugar for good, be sure to sign up for our 10 Day Sugar-Free Program that starts September 23rd!
+If you’d like to learn more about how to cut back on sugar for good, be sure to sign up for our 10 Day Sugar-Free Program (you can start any time).
 It was designed to help you overcome your cravings (to sugar, especially), feel energized and more clear-headed, sleep better and reduce bloating.